06 Oct 3 Telltale Signs You’re in Need of a Prenuptial Agreement

 3. You are Expecting a Family Inheritance

-Whether you are expecting a sizable sum from a wealthy relative, or simply know that some day you’ll inherit a priceless family heirloom, you should protect those assets.
+Whether you are expecting a sizable sum from a wealthy relative, or simply know that someday you’ll inherit a priceless family heirloom, you should protect those assets.
 Obtaining a prenuptial agreement can put your mind at ease that those family treasures and assets will remain in your family.
 Even if you aren’t totally sure whether or not you will receive an inheritance, if there’s a chance that you will, you owe it to your family to protect that inheritance and make sure it gets where it is supposed to.

 Reasons Not to Get a Prenuptial Agreement?

 From a logical standpoint, there’s isn’t a good reason not to have a prenuptial agreement drafted.
-Think of it like life insurance: you don’t walk around every day planning to die, but you probably have life insurance anyways to make sure that things settle as well as they can in the event of tragedy.
+Think of it as life insurance: you don’t walk around every day planning to die, but you probably have life insurance anyways to make sure that things settle as well as they can in the event of a tragedy.
 Arguments against obtaining a prenuptial agreement are usually emotional reasons that don’t make too much sense from a logical perspective.
 Especially if you exhibit any of the telltale signs above, there’s really is not a good reason not to get a prenup.